doristef/JSFrameworks-M1-jQuery_slider/README.md

 ```
 ## The styles.css file
-Add into ./_css/ folder or copy the code directly to your own .css file.
+Add into ./_css/ folder or copy the code directly to your own .css file, everything exept the body tag.
 ```

 Setup